scotmcc/sapphire/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See [deployment](#Deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites[Prerequisites]

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+A .env [configuration](#Configuration) file is required for msot functionality.

 ```
 This project assumes that you have already installed Node.js and have NPM working.
-A .env [configuration](Configuration) file is required for msot functionality.
 ```

 ### Installing[Installing]